Come prepared for all seasons and activities with the right clothing

 Even in the summer it can be chilly and unpredictable— especially in the Scottish Highlands — so it doesn’t hurt to bring extra layers and sensible footwear:

 - A waterproof jacket

 - Good walking shoes or boots (especially if you intend to hike and go on nature walks)

 - Light scarf or thin sweater

-You might encounter midges, pesky little flies that swarm near lakes and streams, especially in the Scottish Highlands and Scottish isles.
-They’re at are at their worst during twilight hours from mid-June to mid-August.
-You can help avoid bites by wearing long sleeves/trousers in light colours and by bringing some Avon Skin-So-Soft body oil spray, the repellent of choice for Britain’s Royal Marines.
+You might encounter midges, pesky little flies that swarm near lakes and streams, especially in the Scottish Highlands and islands.
+They’re most active during the twilight hours from mid-June to mid-August.
+You can help avoid bites by wearing long sleeves/trousers in light colours and by bringing some insect repellent.

 Temperatures do not often drop below freezing, but an insulated jacket is recommended due to the cool northerly winds.
 Also bring some warmer layers along with an insulated coat, scarf, gloves, hat and warm shoes or insulated boots with at least one pair of thick woollen socks.

 We recommended bringing a small backpack for your daily essentials as you travel between accommodations.
 Plus, it might come in handy for an impromptu hike or picnic.